pocean2001/rffootprint/README.md

    - 'pad' sets the type of the via

 footprint.write()
-   - print the kicad footprint to stdout
+   - print the KiCad footprint to stdout

 ```